 If the samples return a negative result at this initial stage, you will be contacted by Agriculture Victoria staff.

-Positive samples may go to the CSIRO Australian Centre for Disease Preparedness for further testing which may take up to a week.
+Positive samples will be forwarded to the CSIRO Australian Centre for Disease Preparedness for further testing which may take several months.

 How do I protect myself from Japanese encephalitis?

 There are two ways to protect yourself: avoiding mosquito bites and vaccination.